 We sent volunteers to assist at Acton Homeless Concern day centre for homeless people to support those who serve some of the most vulnerable members of society.

 We also participated in a number of fundraising activities, including:

-- The London, Edinburgh and Berlin marathons, and other distance runs, raising funds in support of various UK registered charities;
+- The London and Mid-Sussex marathons and other distance runs raising funds in support of various UK registrered charities;

 We volunteered to help tidy the local Nature Reserve, safeguarding Bermuda’s diverse habitats for the benefit of future generations.